toledoal/ai-utopy/README.md

 ## What This Book Offers

-This work explores four fundamental aspects of reimagining legal systems for our interconnected world:
+This work explores five fundamental aspects of reimagining legal systems for our interconnected world:

 ### **Chapter 1: ASI as Legal System Enablers**
 An exploration of how ASI can enhance rather than replace human legal judgment, enabling unprecedented analysis of complex social factors while keeping humans firmly in control of legal decision-making.